 Primality provers (the titans):

-This e-mail address is required solely so that the Prime Pages may contact the individual (if errors are found, questions arise about the primality method, spoofing has been detected...)
+This e-mail address is required solely so that the Prime Pages may contact the individual if errors are found, questions arise about the primality method, spoofing has been detected...
 We never disclose these e-mail addresses to others unless the individual has chosen to make their address public.
 This choice can be changed at any time by using the "edit bio" link at the bottom of the individual's prover account (bio) pages.

-We also allow these provers to post biographical information, web addresses...; but they may always change their information (and whether their e-mail address is public) via the links on the individual prover account (bio) pages.
+We also allow these provers to post biographical information, web addresses...; but they may always change or remove their information (and whether their e-mail address is public) via the links on the individual prover account (bio) pages.

 Prime Curio Submissions: